webplatform/docs/apis/battery_status/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'Provides information about the battery status of the hosting device.'
 tags:
+  - API_Listings
-  0: API
+  - API
-  1: Listings
-  3: Battery
-  4: Status
+  - Battery_Status
-  5: Mobile
+  - Mobile
 uri: 'apis/battery status'

 ---
 ## Summary

 Provides information about the battery status of the hosting device.

-API Name
-:   Summary

 [NavigatorBattery](/apis/battery_status/NavigatorBattery)
 :   The NavigatorBattery interface is exposed on the Navigator object.